Global Optimization of the Mean First Passage Time for Narrow Capture Problems in Elliptic Domains: Introduction

-In Section \ref{sec:results} the results of the study are presented.
-These results include the optimized values of the merit functions (related to the domain-average Brownian particle capture time) for each number of traps, and each domain eccentricity; in the case of the unit disk, our results are compared to those of a previous study.
-Additionally, the distributions of traps for some illustrative cases are shown, and bulk measures of trap distribution are calculated for each of the optimized configurations.
+Section \ref{sec:method} describes the optimization method chosen in the current study, the algorithms, the details of their use, and some decisions made to facilitate comparison to previous studies.
+Specifically, we seek the optimal configuration of traps for numbers of traps $N \leq 50$, and elliptic domains of sample eccentricities $0$, $0.472$, $0.802$, and $0.995$.
+In Section \ref{sec:results} the results of the study for $N$ identical traps are presented.
+These results include the optimized values of the merit functions (related to the domain-average Brownian particle capture time) for each number of traps, and each domain eccentricity; in the case of the unit disk, the new computations are compared to those of the previous study \cite{kolokolnikov2005optimizing}.
+Distributions of traps for some illustrative cases are shown, and bulk measures of trap distribution including the closest-neighbor pairwise distance, smallest distance to the boundary, and area per trap are calculated for each of the optimized configurations of identical traps.
+It is also shown that unlike the cases of the disk- and sphere-shaped domains \cite{kolokolnikov2005optimizing, gilbert2019globally}, optimal trap locations in ellipses are not generally accumulated on scaled versions of the domain boundary.

-In Section \ref{sec:discussion}, the results presented in Section \ref{sec:results} are discussed, and some remarks are provided regarding on the distribution of traps, the interpretation of the bulk quantities used, and some related problems.